dongzgh/dongzgh.github.io/journal.md

 	* Updated lemtri and volics repo

 * [HEXAGONMI](#hexagonmi)
-	* Discussed with Adrian and Alex Chung about the issue 23559 related with thickness direction inconsistency
+	* Discussed with Adrian and Chung about the issue 23559 related with thickness direction inconsistency
 	* Cleaned backlog for the sprint 2020.1.8
 	* Updated retrospectives
 	* Downloaded latest source codes from Forming Suite